Muzammil-23/motorcycle-cruise-control/README.md

 ## 🖨️ 3D Models

-STL files for the enclosure and mechanical parts are in the `/3d-models` folder.
+STL files for the enclosure and mechanical parts are in the `/3D files` folder.

 **Printing Recommendations:**
 - Material: ABS or PETG